 During my business planning, I realized that because of the time of year I started my business, it would be nine or ten months before I might be able to sell at any larger shows.
 That fact caused me to research and experiment with alternatives such as smaller shows, home parties, consignment, and online sales.

 Writing a craft business plan forced me to predict my cash flow over the course of the first year of my business, so I was prepared for those costs.
-Without planning, the timing of those expenses could have come as a bit of an unpleasant surprise.
+Without planning, the timing of those expenses could have come as a big, unpleasant surprise.

 In writing my business plan, I had to assess competition.
 I'm grateful that I was required to do this research because I might have otherwise avoided it out of some misguided sense of honor.
 Craft professionals are frequently warned away from looking at people with similar businesses, as if it's unethical.